thumbliner/thumbliner/loop.md

 ## Z Axis

 ### Applied Epistemology
 The practice of building models of the world and staying alert for special situations when you are offered a bet that seems mispriced against your reading.
+The kind that makes you jump out.
 Test if your belief holds up.
 If you are confident, put a valuable stake on the line and accept the outcome as a grade on your problem-solving method.
-Learning becomes a game when your judgment has to carry the burden of uncertainty fr.
+Learning becomes a game when your judgment carries the burden of uncertainty fr.

 ---